Gender and bias

 November 4, 2025

-By Rev Dr Sunny Chen, Uniting Church Assembly National Consultant
+by Rev Dr Sunny Chen, Uniting Church in Australia Assembly National Consultant

 I recently presented a paper on Paul’s striking statement in Galatians 3:28: “There is no male and female” (οὐκ ἔνι ἄρσεν καὶ θῆλυ), aiming to defend Paul against claims that he was anti-women.
 Seeking a fresh perspective, I compared Paul’s writings with those of his contemporary Philo, a Jewish philosopher.
 The comparison yielded some mind-blowing insights.
 If Philo were alive today, I would gladly nominate him as a strong advocate for matters close to the heart of the Uniting Church—perhaps even as a spokesperson!